 In February 2017, our Board of Directors authorized a program to repurchase up to \$25 million of outstanding common stock to offset potential dilution from sales of common stock under our employee stock purchase plan and exercises of stock options.
 The share repurchase program will expire on February 1, 2020.
-During the year ended December 30, 2017, we repurchased and retired 1,367,617 shares of common stock for \$19.0 million and, as of December 30, 2017, \$6.0 million remained available for future repurchases.
+During the year ended December 29, 2018, we did not repurchase any shares and, as of December 29, 2018, \$6.0 million remained available for future repurchases.

 Repurchased shares are retired upon the settlement of the related trade transactions with the excess of cost over par value charged to additional paid-in capital.
-All repurchases were made in compliance with Rule 10b-18 under the Securities Exchange Act of 1934, as amended.